Culture of honor (Southern United States): Background

+History

+During the 19th Century the slaveowning planter class of the South would codify their concepts of honor and gallantry under the code of Southern chivalry, depicting the rich and sophisticated Southern gentleman as a knightly Cavalier with a paternal responsibility towards those subservient to him.

 Gender roles

-The Southern culture of honor also includes a notion that ladies should not be insulted by gentlemen.
+The Southern culture of honor includes a notion that ladies should not be insulted by gentlemen.
 Southern gentlemen are also expected to be chivalrous toward women, in words and deeds.

-Although "culture of honor" qualities have been generally associated with men in the southern United States, women in this region have also been involved, and even exhibited some of the same qualities.
+Although "culture of honor" qualities have generally been associated with men in the southern United States, women in the region have also been involved, and even exhibited some of the same qualities.
 In Culture of Honor, it is stated that women play a part in the culture, both "through their role in the socialization process, as well as active participation".
 By passing these ideas along to their children, they are taking part in social conditioning.